ILoveICCV/RoMER-UNet/README.md

 ## ⭐ Abstract

-Medical image segmentation faces numerous challenges, particularly in exploring multi-scale and multi-frequency information for effective edge detection and noise suppression.
-Additionally, enhancing the model's adaptability and generalization ability in diverse pathological images is an urgent issue that needs to be addressed.
+Medical image segmentation faces numerous challenges, particularly in exploring multi-scale and multi-frequency features for effective edge detection and noise suppression.
+Plus, enhancing the model's adaptability and generalization ability in diverse pathological images is an urgent issue.
-To this end, we propose RoMER-UNet and introduce a key module—the Edge-Prompt Fusion Module (EPFM), which consists of the Edge Detection Module (EDM) and the Global Context Modulation Module (GCM).
+To address problems, we propose RoMERPA-UNet, which incorporates two key modules: the Edge Detection Block (EDB) and the Hybrid Prompt Block (HPB).
-The EDM enhances feature maps through multi-scale convolutions and separates multi-frequency information.
-High-frequency components are utilized to capture boundary information, while low-frequency components help suppress noise.
+The EDB enhances feature maps via multi-scale convolutions and separates multi-frequency information.
+High-frequency components are used to capture boundaries of salient objects, while low-frequency components help suppress noise introduced by non-salient objects.
 Meanwhile, by combining multi-directional with fine-grained global-local offsets, the model's adaptability to irregular edges is optimized.
-The GCM improves generalization by generating high-frequency and low-frequency prompt masks and combining them with prompt-guided cross-attention to extract transferable segmentation features applicable to various medical cases, thereby improving generalization.
+The HPB improves generalization performance by generating high-frequency and low-frequency prompt masks and combining them with prompt-guided cross-attention to extract transferable segmentation features applicable to various medical cases.
-Evaluation results on seven public datasets indicate that RoMER-UNet outperforms twelve existing advanced methods in segmentation accuracy.
+Evaluation results on seven public datasets indicate that RoMERPA-UNet outperforms eleven existing advanced methods in segmentation accuracy.

 ## 🚀 Introduction